-Attorneys may raise their concerns by writing, emailing or telephoning either Ombudsperson.
-Letters and emails should contain the name of the judicial officer who is the subject of the concern and a description of the feedback or concern.
-In general, letters and emails to the Ombudsperson should be signed and include contact information for the attorney submitting the concern.
+Attorneys may raise their concerns by emailing or telephoning one of the two Ombudspersons.
+Emails should contain the name of the judicial officer who is the subject of the concern and a description of the feedback or concern.
+In general, emails to the Ombudsperson should be signed and include contact information for the attorney submitting the concern.
 This will allow the Ombudsperson to follow up with the complaining attorney for any necessary information and, if appropriate, to notify him or her that the issue has been addressed.
 The Ombudsperson will accept anonymous submissions.
 However, anonymous complaints are necessarily afforded less credibility than signed complaints.

 All information provided to the Ombudsperson shall be maintained in confidence between the Ombudsperson and the submitting attorney.
 Such information will not be communicated to any other person without the consent of the submitting attorney.